GrantStreetGroup/DBIx-BatchChunker/README.md

 The `BETWEEN` clause should, of course, match the IDs being used in the loop.

 The statement is ran with ["dbi\_connector"](#dbi_connector) for retry protection.
-Therefore, the statement should also be idempotant.
+Therefore, the statement should also be idempotent.

 ### Query DBI Processing